EnricoBos/PostgreSQL-FastAPI-React-Fullstack-App/app/README.md

 ## Application Logic Summary

 After setting up both the backend and frontend structure, here’s a breakdown of each file’s purpose.
-These tables explain the responsibilities of all main components in both the backend and frontend folders, making it easier to navigate and extend the codebase.
+These tables explain the responsibilities of all main components in both the backend and frontend folders.

 ## Backend Script Roles